 - No device which requies an app provided by the manufacture to access it's core function.

-- Any device which requires an app to access special features or functions must be explicitly discussed by the grownup prior to purchase.
+- Any device which requires an app to access special features or functions must be explicitly discussed by the grownups prior to purchase.

-The second part of this series will address the engineering reasons kin favor of "use you device to control it", and the third will look at a solution that lets' us have the upsides without the downsides.
+The second part of this series will address the engineering reasons in favor of "use you device to control it", and the third will look at a solution that lets us have the upsides without the downsides.

 1 No names, BMW.